KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Run simulations and generate above visualizations:

-This function combines the class and visualiation function from above to make simulation runs and analyse them. \
+The phase_coh_freq() - function combines the class and visualiation function from above to make simulation runs and analyse them. \
 Additionally, the activity matrix for the first variable v is plotted as heatmap to be able to link the different visualization together.\
 Furthermore, the node activity and the phase coherence measure are decomposed into their frequencies using Fast Fourier Transform (FFT).\
 Note that: phase_coh_freq purpose is to make simulation runs and analysis individual runs with the same function. \